AppsFlyer/local-pvc-releaser/README.md

 ```

 ## Observability
 Local-pvc-releaser controller is publishing the base metrics that are provided by KubeBuilder + additional custom metric indicating about successful PVC deletion and exposed by Prometheus exporter.
-For more information, Please refer [here](https://github.com/AppsFlyer/local-pvc-releaser/blob/main/docs/metrics.md).
+For more information, please refer [here](/docs/metrics.md).
 #### Custom metrics
 **`deleted_pvc`**